Skip to content

 Off-thread filesystem, process, and grep I/O

 smelt.process.run and smelt.grep.run yield the calling coroutine through the task runtime instead of blocking the main loop; they must run inside smelt.spawn(fn) or a tool.execute body.
+Off-thread I/O keeps the TUI responsive while a large file is read or a long command runs.
+The agent can still stream tokens, and you can still scroll and type.
 The same is true for the explicit smelt.fs.read_async / smelt.fs.write_async variants when reading or writing large files. smelt.fs.read / smelt.fs.write stay synchronous and are fine for small config-time reads:

 smelt.spawn(function()